 Symptoms of Jaw Pain

-Jaw pain when it is related to the temporo-mandibular joint (TMJ) is often felt directly at the joint which is located just in-front of the ear.
-Pain may also be felt along the angle of the jaw, around the face, in the ear, even in the head manifesting with headache-like symptoms.
+Jaw pain may originate from the Temporo-Mandibular Joint (TMJ) and is often felt directly at the joint which is located just in-front of the ear.
+Pain may also be felt along the angle of the jaw, around the face, in the ear, even in the head or sinuses and can manifesting with headache-like symptoms.